khang-nd/DEV-stats/README.md

 ## Contributing

-I would appreciate it, feel free to open pull requests to contribute if you like it and have more amazings idea for further features.
+I would appreciate it, feel free to open pull requests to contribute if you like it and have more amazing ideas for further features.